What are sealants, coatings and waxes?

 A lot of names are thrown around when it comes to this process which we call paint protection.
 Being in the industry, I try to define each for what they are.
 This is not as easy as you may think, due to the marketing men stepping in when the chemists step out.
 So the lines between these types of product are sometimes well and truly blurred.

 A sealant, is a substitute to a wax, relying mostly on synthetic ingredients to create a protective barrier.
 We find they don't quite have the deep, natural look that a quality carnauba wax can offer, but they can offer longer durability.
-This is why we developed our Fully Slick protective detailing spray, and After Glow drying aid.
-Fully Slick and After Glow contain several synthetic polymer compounds that bond with the paint surface to create a powerful shield of protection against everyday road dirt and grime.
+This is why we developed our Fully Slick protective detailing spray, and Bead Machine super hydrophobic paint sealant.
+Fully Slick and Bead Machine contain several synthetic polymer compounds that bond with the paint surface to create a powerful shield of protection against everyday road dirt and grime.
 They also create some of the best bead porn you've ever seen.
 It took us months of testing many different formulations before we were happy with the final iteration of each product.

 A coating, such as those used by many "paint protection" companies, that use nanotechnology based SiO2 and TiO2 based ceramic, glass, titanium etc coatings.
 They are quite expensive and require a many step surface preparation process that can really damage your paint if you happen to stuff it up (never use them on original single stage or enamel paints).
 They should only be applied by experienced and accredited professionals.
 Now we do see some very cool points with many of them (like the water beading and longevity), but we are still yet to see one that will offer enthusiasts a 100% effective protection system against ALL the environmental elements.